eagerhacker/GithubRepo/README.md

 # GithubRepo

-This app show all Github repositories, using:
+This app show all Github repositories, also include search feature, to demonstrate the basic usage of:

 + RecyclerView
 + Realm Database
 + Firebase Authentication
-+ SearchView
 + Navigation Drawer
 + Pagination
++ ViewBinding